YasirHasn9/multi-table-sql/README.md

 11. create a new request using POST to create a new user

 --- now go and make a new request you will an array with a new user

+12. make a new get request to get a single user "/:id"

+13. make a new get request to get the posts for each user "/:id/posts" -- you will get an empty posts because there is no posts